photoprism/photoprism-docs/docs/contribute.md

-If you believe you have found a defect in PhotoPrism or its documentation, use the GitHub [issue tracker](https://github.com/photoprism/photoprism/issues) to report the problem to the maintainers.
-If you're not sure if it's a bug or not, start by asking via email.
+If you believe you have found a defect in PhotoPrism or its documentation, use the GitHub [issue tracker](https://github.com/photoprism/photoprism/issues) to report the problem to us.
+If you're not sure if it's a bug or not, start by asking via email or chat.
 When reporting the issue, please provide the version in use (`photoprism -v`) and information about your environment.

 ## Submitting Patches

 The PhotoPrism project welcomes all contributors and contributions regardless of skill or experience level.
 If you are interested in helping with the project, we will help you with your contribution.

+###  Development Environment

+It is easiest to build and test the application inside the Docker container.
+See [Developer Guide](https://github.com/photoprism/photoprism/wiki).

 ### Code Contribution Guidelines